pucrs-ai-cs/syllabus/README.md

 ## Exercises

 Some exercises are available at our [Problem Sets](http://pucrs-ai-cs.github.io/problem-sets/) repo.
-I would suggest you to fork and answer in separate files, like TXTs.
+If you want to version your answers fork the repo and answer in separate text files.

 ## Assignments